I Kissed Toothpaste Goodbye

 What Now, Brush With Tree Bark?

-- Tooth Soap – Sold as a liquid or in little flakes that dissolve in your mouth, tooth soap is a gentle cleanser made with coconut, olive and/or palm oils.
+• Tooth Suds – Sold as a liquid or in little flakes that dissolve in your mouth, tooth suds are a gentle cleanser made with castile soap.
 We make our own using this recipe.

 For natural tooth whitening, Nagel makes this recommendation: